bparanj/crystal/electronics/experiments/queue/inductor-experiments.md

 Inductance refers to the property of an electrical conductor to oppose changes in the current flowing through it.
 An inductor creates inductance through its coiled structure, which generates a magnetic field when current flows, opposing changes in that current.

-Inductance resembles the momentum of a heavy flywheel.
-Just as a spinning flywheel resists changes to its rotational speed due to its momentum, an inductor resists changes to the current flowing through it due to its inductance.
+an inductor resists changes to the current flowing through it due to its inductance.

 11. Inductor (Demo: https://www.tinkercad.com/things/jw2rfdSUsWg-inductordemonstration)